-The non-profit organisation Butterfly Foundation onlus was created in 2002 by Claudio Maneri with the target to significantly change his life priorities after the loss of one daughter.
-The initial idea was to transform his pain of father, into love for people often forced to struggle for their own survival.
-The ‘Butterfly’ chosen as the symbol of this process of transformation, quickly took flight on a voyage of love, guided by invisible hands.
+Non-profit organisation Butterfly Foundation was created in 2002 by Claudio Maneri, after the loss of one daughter triggered in him a change of life priorities.
+Claudio’s goal is to transform the pain of a father into love for people struggling for their own survival.
+On January 22nd 2004, the foundation was registered as ‘non-profit organisation’ in Italy and the ‘Butterfly’, chosen as the symbol of this process of transformation, quickly took off on a journey of love, guided by invisible hands.

 Over the years, the Foundation has fought to meet the primary needs of underdeveloped regions, in order to lay the bases for self-sustained growth.
 The main areas of intervention are: access to water, access to education, health care and distant support families and children in need.

 Water is the founding element of life and in some parts of Ethiopia, people still struggle to access it on a daily basis.
 Since 2003, Butterfly Foundation funded and built over 300 water wells, mainly in Tigray region in Ethiopia, securing access to clean water for several thousand natives.
 Primary beneficiaries of these interventions are women, as they are traditionally in charge of providing water to their families, and children, as their health is most vulnerable to unclean water.

 The second area of intervention is education.
 In some parts of the world, the opportunity to attend school is still considered a luxury.
 Building primary and secondary schools can make the difference in the life of children by giving them the possibility of building a better future for themselves and their communities.
 As of 2018, Butterfly Foundation has built over 25 ‘Schools without Borders’ in Nepal, Myanmar, Madagascar and Ethiopia.
 These institutions strive to promote the value of education beyond ideological, territorial or religious barriers and aim at establishing learning culture in the local communities.